Fractured Magic: Chapter Twenty-Seven

 He nearly collided with Roman in the hallway.

 Their rooms were next to each other in Gareth’s modest flat, so it wasn’t exactly a surprise to see him.
 It was, in fact, what Leandros had been trying to avoid by holing himself up in his room to begin with.
 But while it wasn’t a surprise, Leandros wasn’t prepared for it, either—let alone for finding Roman so close.
-In this small hallway, Leandros could count every one of Roman’s dark eyelashes.
+In this narrow hallway, Leandros could count every one of Roman’s dark eyelashes.

 Roman was the first to take a step back, and Leandros wondered what he had done to make Roman stay away in the first place.
 Roman laughed, a tense, uncomfortable sound, and said, “Sorry.”

 “No, that was my fault,” Leandros said.
 He cleared his throat.
-“I’d also like to apologize for my behavior yesterday.”
+“But as long as we’re apologizing, I’d like to apologize for my behavior yesterday.”

 “Fine, thank you,” Leandros said, keeping it short.
 He was in a tremendous amount of pain, actually, but he hadn’t wanted his mind addled by more laudanum.
 “Now, if you’ll excuse me.”